nllz/IRTF-HRPC/draft-research.md

          localization for target audiences that vary in culture, region, or language."  {{W3Ci18nDef}}

 Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what CCS and encoding are used up to local guesswork (which leads, of course, to interoperability problems).
 If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
 Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully representing users across the world.
-In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices.
+In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only.

 Example:
 See localization